J-1 Visa Cybersecurity Manager Jobs

 Confirm your home country's two-year requirement status early

 Cybersecurity Managers from certain countries or government-funded backgrounds face a two-year home residency requirement after program completion.
-Check your DS-2019 for the Section 212(e) notation before negotiating any post-program employment or H-1B transition timelines with your host employer.
+Check your DS-2019 for the Section 212(e) notation before negotiating any post-program employment or H-1B visa transition timelines with your host employer.

 Negotiate your training plan scope before the offer stage